 - Consider double glazing if you have a window between two sterile areas – this will allow the glass panes to be flush with the wall (no sill), making cleaning easier.

-- Consideration should be taken into account to have personal & material airlocks.
-Depends on application, those can be separate or combined.
+- Consideration should be taken to have personal & material airlocks.
+Pending on application, those can be separate or combined.

 - Personal airlock is used for gowning and degrowing procedure to enter cleanroom from non GMP area.